 Couple these performing heights with some of the most painterly and exquisite compositions in Scott’s oeuvre, and you have a breathtaking film filled with staggering cinematography.
 Indeed, the visual affectations Scott achieves with John Mathieson as his DP at times resemble Caravaggio paintings with their richness of earthy colors.

 This is all in service to a narrative that takes a modern sensibility at Holy Wars and the idea of duty-bound honor.
-The picture is very much a product of time.
-Released during the dawn of the second term of President George W. Bush, it is a scathing indictment of Middle East misadventures, with the most war mongering characters on both sides of the equation being the true antagonists.
+The picture is very much a product of its time.
+Released during the dawn of the second term of President George W. Bush, it is a scathing indictment of Middle East misadventures, with the most warmongering characters on both sides of the equation being the true antagonists.
 In order to achieve this perspective, it can play fast and loose with historical facts, but there is something highly sophisticated about a Hollywood movie in which the antagonists are on all sides and nowhere.
 Baldwin IV and Saladin, and later Balian and Saladin in the film’s third act during the Siege of Jerusalem, are depicted as honorable and pensive leaders.
-They are men of reason surrounded by hawks that push them toward oblivion, and until warring armies fighting over a collapsed wall look like maggots crawling over a chunk of meat from a God’s eye view.
+They are men of reason surrounded by hawks that push them toward oblivion–and to the point where warring armies fighting over a collapsed wall look like maggots crawling over a chunk of meat from a God’s eye view.

-It is a cynical view of religion and empire building, but it is human in its consideration of pragmatism and dignity on both sides.
-It is also correct in noting that Saladin agreed to end his siege of Jerusalem without slaughtering every man, woman, and child in the Christian-held city the way the first Crusaders did to its Saracen citizens in 1099 (granted, the film omits that only the rich were allowed to pay a ransom to avoid slavery).
+It is a cynical view of religion and empire building, but it is human in its consideration of pragmatism and dignity on both sides of an unholy conflict.
+It is also correct in noting that Saladin agreed to end his siege of Jerusalem without slaughtering every man, woman, and child in the Christian-held city, the way the first Crusaders did to its Saracen citizens in 1099 (granted, the film omits that only the rich were allowed to pay a ransom to avoid slavery).
 It also finds a sense of spiritual godliness in its characters that averts the skepticism that would at first appear omnipresent for a film from an agnostic like Scott.

 Dealing with love, infanticidal euthanasia, losing one’s religion, and the political machinations through which endless wars are borne, Kingdom of Heaven is a dense and layered work that is gorgeous to look at in nearly every frame.
 It is one of the finest films in Ridley Scott’s career and a movie that more than deserves a second consideration.
 You can thank us later.